 If you would like someone to come and speak to a community please get in touch with one of the specialist services through these links.

 NHS specialist sexual health and rape services

-The Meadows forensic sexual assault clinic for anyone who has experienced sexual assault or rape.
+The Meadows Sexual Assault Response Coordination Service is for anyone who has experienced sexual assault or rape.
 Referrals are through the police, but individuals can self-refer into the clinic.
 The clinic is a warm, comfortable bungalow with support on hand.